-Finally, NAFCU and our members would like to commend the NCUA Board on this month's final and full payment to the Treasury.
-Given this development and in light of the continued improvement of the U.S. economy and credit union industry, NAFCU believes it is imperative that the agency develop a concrete plan for the years leading up to the dissolution of the Stabilization Fund.
-During this planning process, we strongly urge the agency to be fully transparent in its management of the Stabilization Fund, with the goal being an expeditious refund to credit unions.
+NAFCU and our members would like to commend the NCUA Board on the final and full payment to the Treasury.
+Given this development and in light of the continued improvement of the U.S. economy and credit union industry, NAFCU believes it is imperative that the agency develop a concrete plan for the years leading up to the dissolution of the TCCUSF10.
+During this planning process, we strongly urge the agency to be fully transparent in its management of the TCCUSF, with the goal being an expeditious refund to credit unions.